Get an oral minoxidil prescription online

 What is oral minoxidil?

-Oral minoxidil was originally a medication approved by the FDA for the treatment of high blood pressure.
-However, when studies revealed that it caused hypertrichosis (excessive hair growth) in 60 to 80% of patients taking the medication, the pharmaceutical manufacturer began clinical trials for hair loss1.
+Oral minoxidil is a medication approved by the FDA for the treatment of high blood pressure.
+However, studies revealed that it caused hypertrichosis (excessive hair growth) in about 75% of patients taking the medication1.

-The use of oral minoxidil for hair loss is becoming extremely popular among patients and providers since it is possible to obtain the desired hair growth results with a low dose (0.25-5 mg/day) while keeping adverse side effects at bay.
+The use of oral minoxidil for hair loss has become extremely popular over the last year since it is possible to achieve hair growth at a low dose (0.25-2.5 mg/day) while keeping adverse side effects to a minimum.

 Types of hair loss treated with oral minoxidil